Fatimah-cloud/n8n-AI-Research-Paper-Digest-Automation/README.md

 -  Prevents duplicate papers from being added
 -  Sends Gmail notifications for skipped or failed papers
 -  Includes error handling for reliable execution
+-  Aggregates all processed papers into a single daily email digest

 ---